 Not much for a literal-minded office neophyte to work with, but I took his words at face value and looked for a field in which I could become an expert.
 As it turned out, this was right around the time that the Federal government decided that fraud, waste, abuse and mismanagement were bad things, and that agencies might want to consider implementing systems to ensure their organizations were free from such burdens on the taxpayers’ wallets.

 Over the years, I have parlayed my early success as that program’s nascent internal controls expert into a variety of interesting positions and opportunities.
-Of course, I’ve had to become an expert in many other things (budgeting, security, procurement, fundraising, public relations, art and music among them) in order to keep myself fresh and marketable in changing work situations.
+Of course, I’ve had to become an expert in many other things (budgeting, security, procurement, fundraising, public relations, historic preservation, urban forestry and arboriculture among them) in order to keep myself fresh and marketable in changing work situations.
 But the fundamental lesson remains valid: as long as you’re the go-to guy or gal for some necessary discipline in your professional field, you’ll always be in demand.

 So how do you become an expert?
 First off, you’ve got to carefully pick your field of expertise.
 There are two optimal ways of doing this: either by picking a field that no one knows they need until you convince them otherwise, or by picking a field that everyone knows they need, but in which no one else wants to become the expert.

 Once you’ve identified your field, research is the crucial next step.
 You should seek the most primary, core documents available, so that you can assimilate and spin them in your way and on your own terms, rather than relying on secondary spin by others.
+Read like a fiend.
+And write about what you read.
+And argue with your colleagues, and win those arguments.
 You’ve got to have a working comprehension of the field that will allow you to go several questions deep when challenged, and (perhaps most importantly) you have to possess complete mastery of the field’s lingo and jargon, so you’re not undone by an infelicitous slip in terminology at a key juncture.

 You look far more confident and in control that way, and confidence is key to becoming an expert.
 If you don’t believe in your expertise, then no one else will either, and if no one else believes in your expertise, then you’ve failed in making yourself indispensable.
 You’ve got to market your expertise, too, since if no one knows about it, then you’re not doing yourself (or your employer) any good in having it.
 If you say something long and loud enough, it’s more than likely to become true (or to be perceived as truth, which is essentially the same thing).